 Are you familiar with [your brand]?

-As a first step, it is important to find out whether the respondent even knows about your brand.
+As a first step, it is important to determine whether the respondent knows about your brand.
 A huge part of a brand perception survey is, after all, about brand awareness.
-If you find that a large chunk of your respondents simply isn’t familiar with your brand, that could mean a few things.
-Either they haven’t discovered your product or service, or they use it and still don’t associate it with your brand.
+If you find that many of your respondents aren’t familiar with your brand, that could mean a few things.
+Either they haven’t discovered your product or service or use it and still don’t associate it with your brand.
 Either way, it’s good to keep an eye on this number.